Geo-Hub/OctopusMonitoring/README.md

 [Blue Ventures](https://blueventures.org/) current Octopus Monitoring solution is an [Open Data Kit](https://opendatakit.org/) form used with the [ODK Collect](https://play.google.com/store/apps/details?id=org.odk.collect.android) application.

 ### Upload/Database
-The collected data is uploaded to an ODK instance running on Google App Engine.
+The collected data is uploaded to an [ODK Aggregate](https://opendatakit.org/use/aggregate/) instance running on Google App Engine.
 Once uploaded it can be read by any suitable system for generating reports.

 ### Issues
 * ODK Collect usability is extremey poor